Code-Institute-Submissions/PhilipWilliams0-habitute/README.md

 The following features can be added:

-- informs about shipping terms and possible delays
+- Informs about shipping terms and possible delays
+- Contact Form to contact the owner of the website
+- Footer for more information

 ## Technologies Used

 ### Languages Used